willb6879/web-scraper/README.md

 ## Purpose
 This is a python library for dealing with extracting RAM module and spot prices off the dramexchange.com website every 24 hours.
 Places data in a csv file.

+## Important Notes
+* Make sure you have the latest version of python installed in order to run the scraper

 ## Installation
 ### For Linux
 1. Open command line